 Caution.
 When something unexpected happens in the circuit, for example a broadcast from another aircraft indicates you may be on a collision course, then naturally you will swivel around to locate the other aircraft.
 In these conditions there is a tendency to be distracted from flying the aeroplane — a dangerous position when at low speed and low altitude, particularly so if turning base or final.
 See 'Don't stall and spin in from a turn'.

-Although a recreational aircraft may have the right of way in a particular traffic situation, it is environmentally positive, courteous and good airmanship for recreational pilots to allow priority to RPT, firefighting and other emergency aircraft, or for that matter any less-manoeuvrable heavy aircraft.
+Although a recreational aircraft may have the right of way in a particular traffic situation, it is environmentally positive, courteous and good airmanship for recreational pilots to allow priority to RPT, agricultural aircraft, firefighting and other emergency aircraft, or for that matter any less-manoeuvrable heavy aircraft.